LLNL/HPC-Tutorials/posix/mutex_variables.md

 In the above example, a mutex should be used to lock the "Balance" while a thread is using this shared data resource.

-Very often the action performed by a thread owning a mutex is the updating of global variables.
+Mutex are usually used when updating global variables.
 This is a safe way to ensure that when several threads update the same variable, the final value is the same as what it would be if only one thread performed the update.
-The variables being updated belong to a "critical section".
+The variables being updated belong to a _critical section_.

 A typical sequence in the use of a mutex is as follows: